bluekeyes/patch2pr/README.md

   Create a GitHub pull request from a patch file

-  This command parses a patch, applies it, and creates a pull request with the result.
-It does not clone the repository to apply the patch.
-If no patch file is given, the command reads the patch from standard input.
+  This command parses one or more patches, applies them, and creates a pull request with the result.
+It does not clone the repository.
+If no patch files are given, the command reads the patches from standard input.
+Each file can contain a single patch or multiple patches in the mbox format produced by 'git format-patch --stdout' or GitHub's patch view.

   By default, patch2pr uses the patch header for author and committer information, falling back to the authenticated GitHub user if the headers are